Tag Archives: Term 1

 • Click on the blue New button on the left hand side, and create a new Google Doc.

-• In this document, write a couple of sentences to tell me about the most interesting thing you’ve learned during our past week and a half together.
-It can be anything you learned in this class: something about the room, about the class itself, about me or another member of the class, etc. Add a couple more sentences about what you’re interested in learning about CyberSecurity (techniques, cyberthreats and how to handle them, cryptography, all of the above).
+• In this document, write a couple of sentences to tell me about what you’re interested in learning about CyberSecurity (techniques, cyberthreats and how to handle them, cryptography, all of the above).
 If you don’t know specifically what you want to learn, just type a few sentences that let me know that you’ve got an open mind.

 • When you are finished, click the words “Untitled Document” in the upper left corner, and give this document a proper name.